Mayo-Clinic-RadOnc-Foundation-Models/Radiation-Oncology-NLP-Database/README.md

 ## Introduction

 Radiation Oncology NLP Database aims to provide a comprehensive dataset for natural language processing tasks related to radiation oncology.
-It has been specifically designed to cover a wide range of topics and tasks to enable researchers to develop and test their algorithms in a relevant context.
+It has been specifically designed to cover a wide range of topics and tasks to enable researchers to develop Radiation-Oncology centered language models and test NLP algorithms/methods on domain-specific data.

 ## Dataset Overview